riberk/embed_it/embed_it/README.md

 # }
 ```

-## How does fs-entry's name turn into rust identifiers?
+## How does fs-entry's name turn into Rust identifiers?
 Each name will be processed and any unsuitable symbol will be replaced with `_`.
 This might cause a problem with a level uniqueness of identifiers, for example, all of the entry names below turn into `one_txt`.
 - one+txt
 - one-txt
 - one_txt

-The macros handles the problem and generates methods with a number suffix.
+The macro handles this problem and generates methods with a numeric suffix.
 In that case it would be
 - one+txt - `one_txt()`
 - one-txt - `one_txt_1()`
 - one_txt - `one_txt_2()`

-Entries sorted unambiguous by entry kind (dir/file, dirs first) and then by path.
+Entries are sorted unambiguously by entry kind (directories first, then files) and subsequently by path.

 This works for struct names in the same way